A Black Girl's Guide To Seasonal Depression

 “Because opportunities to get outside and absorb sun rays are few and far between due to rain and snow, it can impact someone's mood, motivation, and energy levels,” licensed professional counselor Mychelle Williams, who is based in Washington D.C., tells Unbothered.
 “Winter takes me by surprise every single year.
 We know it's coming, but the season change just really startles the system.”

 Williams and I are not alone.
-According to Columbia University Irving Medical Center, seasonal affective disorder is estimated to affect 10 million Americans, and the disorder affects women four times more than men.
-Some people’s symptoms are severe enough to affect quality of life, and 6% of those with SAD require hospitalization.
+According to Columbia University Irving Medical Center, seasonal affective disorder is estimated to affect 10 million Americans (its 1 in 20 people in Britain), and the disorder affects women four times more than men.
+Some people’s symptoms are severe enough to affect quality of life, and 6% of those with SAD require hospitalisation.
 “The diagnosable factor is how much distress it's creating for you or how much impairment you're experiencing,” says Williams.

 Seasonal shifts can be hard.